Keeping Pet Turtles

 120 x 60 x 60cm

-For babies, purchase as large a tank as you can.
-A good size to begin with is 120x60x60cm as you will not need to upgrade your tank as soon.
-Tanks smaller than 90cm in length are not suitable.
+For babies, it's a good idea to buy as large of a tank as you can manage so you won't need to upgrade as soon..
+A good size to begin with is 120x60x60cm, but as adults 180x60x60 is more suitable.
+Tanks smaller than 90cm in length are not suitable for turtles.

 The water depth must be at least 2-3 times the length of the shell at a minimum.